 California, cannabis tax, and the illicit market

 California is the single largest legal cannabis market in the world.
-It's cannabis sales for 2019 are estimated to had exceeded $3 billion USD – of the more mature cannabis markets in Colorado ($1.6 billion) and Washington state ($1.1 billion).
+It's cannabis sales for 2019 are estimated to had exceeded $3 billion USD – more than the combined value of the more mature cannabis markets in Colorado ($1.6 billion) and Washington state ($1.1 billion).

 But despite this apparently vast market, the true scale of the Californian cannabis market is much larger; expert analysis of the state’s illicit cannabis market estimates that 2019 could have seen up to $8.7 billion worth of black-market sales alone.

 Tackling the illicit market is a top priority for California’s lawmakers, but so far the state has struggled to find the right balance between regulation, taxation, and enforcement that would tackle the illicit market while allowing legal cannabis retailers to thrive.

 Legal cannabis is already expensive in California.
 Stringent testing requirements and expensive licenses mean that legal cannabis retailers have to charge significantly more than the cannabis prices seen on the illicit market in order to stay in operation.
 But with such a large illicit market, California’s tax revenue from cannabis is a fraction of what experts predicted ahead of the state legalizing the drug.
 As a result, the cannabis sold on the legal market is also being subject to increasingly steep tax rates.